 SCERS' funding objective is to meet long-term benefit obligations through contributions and investment income.
 In order to help achieve level and predictable contribution costs from one year to the next, SCERS bases the determination of contribution rates on an actuarial asset valuation method that gradually adjusts to the market value of assets (asset smoothing).
 Under this actuarial asset valuation methodology, any investment market returns for the fiscal year that are above or below the assumed investment return rate (7.0% and 7.5%, which were used to determine the contribution rates for the fiscal years ended June 30, 2019 and 2018, respectively) are recognized over seven years (the asset smoothing period).
 This smoothed value is referred to as the Actuarial Value of Assets.
-By using the Actuarial Value of Assets to determine the contribution rates that would come from using the market value of assets.
+By using the Actuarial Value of Assets to determine the contribution rates, SCERS is able to lower the year-to-year volatility in contribution rates that would come from using the market value of assets.